Nature Notebooks the Easy Way

 So when my granddaughter was over recently, I folded a mini-book for each of us, grabbed a few pens, and we walked out the door and picked pretty leaves to fill it.
 Since the book was small, we were able to fill all our pages with leaves left over.
 We came back inside and used regular old glue to stick a leaf or two to each page.

 When we pasted in a leaf group that was missing one of its leaves, I just drew one in its place.
 We labeled a leaf or two, added title pages, and were done.
-I forgot to put mine under a book to press the leaves, so it’s a bit bumpy.
+I forgot to put my little nature notebook under a book to press the leaves, so it’s a bit bumpy.
 But that’s okay.
 It’s a fun memento of a delightful day, and it’s being pressed now.
 Immy took hers home before I thought to take a photo, so these will have to do.

 P.S.
 You can make a nifty holder for these mini-books that will keep them organized and together.
 I’ll write about that another day.

 Also, don’t forget Laurie Bestvater’s excellent book, The Living Page: Keeping Notebooks with Charlotte Mason.
 It contains over twenty types of notebooks found in Charlotte Mason’s writings, along with photos and instructions for working with them.
 You can get it at our main site, Everyday Education.

 You might also enjoy Nature Fun for Summertime.